 Reading about the history of music and specific artists or composers will help prepare you for the course.
-Listening to as much music as you can of as wide a variety as you can would also be extremely beneficial.
-You could try listening to the radio or exploring the BBC Music website.
-There are many free downloadable software packages, such as Audacity.
+Listening to as much music as you can and of a wide variety would also be extremely beneficial.
+You could try listening to the radio, to Spotify playlists, or exploring the BBC Music website.
+There are many free downloadable software packages, such as GarageBand, MuseScore and Audacity.